slrslr/Linux-bash-scripts-miscellaneous/README.md

 **banip** - Script to help guide user to block/unblock IPv4 address/range on Linux computer with iptables. "chmod 700 banip" to make it executable.

+**brokenlinkchecker** - Script that monitors the defined URLs and report (output or mail) if it returns any non-standard HTTP code like Not found, Forbidden or such

 **cloudflare-reverse-IP-hidden-mx** - Discover the IP address of the hosting server where the Cloudflare protected site is really hosted.
 Not always works.

 **connections-list-per-ip-port.sh** - Handy for server admin to discover why the connections number is so high, which are top connection IPs, which top ports, and suggestion on how to block using csf firewall.